-A table or join index is read-only when assigned to a RO dbspace.
-A table partition is read-only when the partition is assigned to a RO dbspace.
-No data modifications such as insert, delete, update, load, truncate table, and insert/delete/update through an updatable cursor are allowed to a RO table or RO table partition.
-No DDL operations such as ALTER TABLE add/drop column, create/drop index are allowed on a RO table or RO table partition.
+A table or join index is read-only when it is assigned to a read-only dbspace.
+A table partition is read-only when the partition is assigned to a read-only dbspace.
+No data modifications such as insert, delete, update, load, truncate table, and insert/delete/update through an updatable cursor are allowed to a read-only table or read-only table partition.
+No DDL operations such as ALTER TABLE add/drop column, create/drop index are allowed on a read-only table or read-only table partition.